SupakornPholsiri/SupakornPholsiri.github.io/blog/installing_zigbee2mqtt_on_linux.md

 # Installing Zigbee2MQTT on Linux

 In this blog we are going to cover the topic of Installing Zigbee2MQTT on linux.
+Make sure you have a MQTT broker ready to be used.

 ## Finding the Zigbee-Adapter